mairieli/awesome-se-bots/README.md

 A curated list of awesome GitHub bots.

 Please do, contributions are more than welcome!
-See CONTRIBUTING.md.
+Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.